 On the latest master it seems to work fine, selection can be done using the map.
 Does this happen only when selecting/copying from the table of attributes?
 If yes it is a regression, so meanwhile I'll tag this as blocker, waiting for the attributes issue to be fixed for kml, gpx, etc.

-#22 Updated by Salvatore Larosa over 7 years ago
+#22 Updated by Salvatore Larosa about 8 years ago

 Patrick Dunford wrote:

 Can you give me the steps for that.

 I guess you are asking for Windows, if yes you can find a dump file (like

 into the temp directory. it is created when the crash occurs.